NL Analytics documentation

 The core workflow is:

-6. Export call-level CSV output for downstream work.
+- Export the dataset's call-level CSV output for downstream work.

 What the measures are

-The metrics are raw integer sentence counts calculated at the earnings-call level:
+The core measures are raw integer sentence counts calculated at the earnings-call level:

-See Metric definitions for the exact definitions and interpretation caveats.
+See Measure definitions for the exact definitions and interpretation caveats.
 The counts are built from explicit queries and curated word lists, so every value can be traced back to inspectable matched sentences.

 Before using results

-Results depend on query design and corpus coverage.
-Before treating an output as a measure, inspect matched sentences, check coverage and variation in the target sample, and record the search per the reproducibility checklist.
+Results depend on query design and corpus availability.
+Before treating an output as a measure, inspect matched sentences, check sample availability and variation in the target sample, and record the dataset per the reproducibility checklist.

 Where to go next

 Start with From research idea to panel if you are designing a new measure, or read the worked example first to see the full path once.
-Use Query syntax when you need exact search rules, Manage searches when you need a prior search, and Get help when something does not behave as documented.
+Use Query syntax when you need exact matching rules, My Datasets when you need a prior dataset, and Get help when something does not behave as documented.